operate-bsv/op_agent/README.md

 ## Configuration

-The agent can be configured with the following options.
-Additionally, any of these options can be passed to `FBAgent.load_tape/2` and `FBAgent.run_tape/2` to override the agent's configuration.
+Operate can be configured with the following options.
+Additionally, any of these options can be passed to `Operate.load_tape/2` and `Operate.run_tape/2` to override the configuration.

 * `:tape_adpater` - The adapter module used to fetch the tape transaction.
-* `:proc_adpater` - The adapter module used to fetch the a tape's function scripts.
+* `:proc_adpater` - The adapter module used to fetch the tape's function scripts.
 * `:cache` - The cache module used for caching tapes and functions.
 * `:extensions` - A list of extension modules to extend the VM state.
 * `:aliases` - A map of references to alias functions to alternative references.